 Tim Grisius, global mergers and real estate officer at Marriott International Inc. “If I put the hotel brand on the apartments, they will sell faster and at a higher price,” said.

 Marriott has built 17 independent luxury residences worldwide, in tourist destinations such as Sunny Isles Beach in South Florida and the coastal city of Bodrum in Turkey under the Ritz-Carlton brand. .
 The world's largest hotel operator has 17 other projects underway, of which two have been announced in Vietnam in cooperation with Masterise Homes, Grand Marina Saigon and Rizt Carlton Residences Hanoi.

 As luxury apartments became popular, real estate companies found that they attracted affluent buyers even without the full range of hotel amenities.
-That’s because this individual customer is often very loyal to a high-end brand and believes the attention to detail in these apartments will be very high, said Rupert des Forges, head of the development department. project in the central London area of Knight Frank said.
+That's because this individual customer is often very loyal to a high-end brand and consider the attention to detail in these apartments will be very high, said Rupert des Forges, head of the development department. project in the central London area of Knight Frank said.

 “They feel that the brand cannot be associated with a project if the project cannot provide the right quality of service,” he said.

 Branded apartments often offer many of the same services as a luxury hotel but on a smaller scale, including spa facilities, bars and restaurants, cinemas and private restaurants.
 The staff here are trained and guided by the hotel operators, promising to bring the service quality worthy of a 5-star hotel to the apartment owners.